 The chart that presented data about the user interests of a certain Page will no longer be visible in the tool anymore – no matter how high your permissions within a specific Page are.

-This section will change just a little bit.
-Because many of our clients would still like to have access to previous versions of reports (with old data), soon we will provide such option but for data running only up to end of January 2018.
+This section changed only slightly.
+Many of our clients still wanted access to the previous versions of reports (with old data).
+So, this option is available only but for data running up to the end of January 2018.

 Even more knowledge, thanks to new metrics!